This nationally recognised qualification is offered to up-skill or re-skill employees working as early childhood education and care workers.

 CHCECE009 – Use an approved learning framework to guide practice

-CHCECE010 – Support the holistic development of children in early childhood
+CHCECE017 – Foster the holistic development and wellbeing of the child in early childhood

 CHCLEG001 – Work legally and ethically

 CHCPRT001 – Identify and respond to children and young people at risk

 HLTAID004 – Provide an emergency first aid response in an education and care setting

 HLTWHS003 – Maintain work health and safety